ddyuewang/BDIF_B/README.md

 3rd parameter: is the num of days

-To test the file:
+To test the file: please see the line 126 of vwap.q (line 126 test the stock simulation, line 127 test the vwap calculation)

 1. download the file to local repository

-2. open q and load file by \l vwap.q3.
+2. open q and load file by \l vwap.q.

 3. .qcs.sample.createSampleStock[30]; (this will create the simulated stock, save it to .qcs.sample.container)